 Dollar-cost averaging is a straightforward, traditional investing methodology.
 Fundamental to the strategy is a commitment to investing a fixed dollar amount each month.
 Depending on an investor’s investment objectives and risk profile, the monthly contributions can be invested in a mixed portfolio of mutual funds, exchange-traded funds (ETFs) or even individual stocks.

-Investors buy companies based on their small market cap size on the stock exchange.
+Investors buy companies based on their small market capsize.
 One of the greatest investors Warren Buffet made money in small companies early in his career combining it with value investing.
-He bought small companies with low P/E (price/earning) ratios and high assets to market cap.
+He bought small companies with low P/E (price/earnings) ratios and high assets to market cap.